Touching down in Kota Kinabalu, the biggest city of Sabah, Borneo, was both exhilarating and nerve wracking.

-My best friend and co-backpacker Elise and I had no idea what to expect and so our minds – usually full with Trip Advisor anecdotes and Google images – were racing, conjuring up all sorts of ideas as to what we thought the places we were due to explore could be like.
+My best friend and co-backpacker, Elise, and I had no idea what to expect and so our minds – usually full with Trip Advisor anecdotes and Google images – were racing, conjuring up all sorts of ideas as to what we thought the places we were due to explore could be like.

 Borneo is not as heavily written about as some of its other neighbouring countries, this may be due to the lack of a well trodden backpacker trail but that is definitely one of it’s charms – experiencing nature in it’s purest form.
 We only had one week to explore the northern region of Sabah, which is home to the country’s highest mountain, Mount Kinabalu, the famous diving spots of Sandakan, the orang-utan sanctuary of Sepilok and the trekking heaven of Kinabatangan.

-Exiting ‘Arrivals’ we met Erik from Skypod Hostel.
+Exiting ‘Arrivals’ at KK Airport we met Erik from Skypod Hostel.
 Both Erik and Skypod were fantastic, I cannot recommend them enough.
 Skypod was our first experience of a hostel on this year-long trip and it was the perfect place to welcome you into the backpacker lifestyle; not only were the staff kind and helpful but the rooms were clean, comfortable and very safe.
 Oh and you can make your own waffles for breakfast!

 After a very welcome nights sleep we spent the next morning exploring the small city of Kota Kinabalu.
 Erik had thankfully called ahead to a bus company and checked that there was a bus heading to Sandakan later that afternoon with spaces so this allowed us to spend some time getting public buses the wrong way and face planting in the torrential downpour.

 After struggling to find another public bus back to the hostel we reluctantly adventured down the path (now more like a river) and hailed a cab.
 Once back to Skypod we piled our bags into Erik’s car and he kindly drove us to the bus station.

 We soon arrived and purchased two tickets before lugging our rucksacks over to our bus and hopping on hoping it was the correct vehicle.
 Thankfully it was and after some incredible mountain views, three films and a few rationed cookies we arrived at Sandakan in the dark.

 All we knew from here was that we had to make it to our hostel called ‘Uncle Tans’ near Sepilok to check in before we started our jungle river tour the next morning.

 Reluctantly we walked over to a taxi, attempted to barter and then slid onto the back seats.
-This tiny car had quite the personality and was covered from steering wheel to door handles in stick on diamantés.
+This tiny car had quite the personality and was covered from steering wheel to door handles in stick-on diamantés.
 Clearly this guy was a trend setter.

 We arrived at the hostel rather late and payed for our tour and I must admit this was one of the first times that I really struggled.
 We were tired, worried about our very basic dorm room, the days in the jungle ahead of us and were very, very hot.